 This plan may be purchased by people who live in Washington State.
-If you need care while travelling outside of Washington State you can still get benefits for covered services, including services received while in another state or country.
+If your child needs care while travelling outside of Washington State they can still get benefits for covered services, including services received while in another state or country.